GenesysDX-Bold360/Html-Chat-Sdk/README.md

 ```

 5) If you do not already have a BoldChat button on your page you will need to generate and add the html snippet to add the button.
 For detailed instructions on chat button setup please see [BoldChat Help docs](http://help.boldchat.com/help/current/BoldChat/c_bc_setupguide_header.html).

+6) When the BoldChat button or invitation is clicked the HTML SDK will be launched instead of the default BoldChat window.

 ##Changing Themes##